nilssab/gitlabDropletCtrl/README.md

   - ssh into the droplet /root folder.

+  - you need to update the urls in docker-compose.yml to match your hostname url.

   - If restoring a backup: change version in docker-compose.yml from `:latest` to the version of the backup. \
     For example: `gitlab/gitlab-ee:13.5.3-ee.0`  _#note the .0 that is appended to the version tags._